The Easy Way for Beginners to Read and Write Thai

 Note: In this post I won’t be taking you through the Thai alphabet letter by letter.
 I’ll be sharing methods and available resources for beginners learning to read and write Thai.
 And while my way may not be your way, you’ll still find decent resources.

-Before you begin reading, you’ll need to know what each letter sounds like, their class, and if they have different sounds at the beginning or end of a word.
+Before you begin reading, you’ll need to know what each letter sounds like, its class, and if it has a different sound at the beginning of a word than at the end of a word.

-And if you’ve started to panic at the thought of learning 44 Thai consonants (along with their initial and final sounds), 32 different vowel configurations, numbers, and all those extra symbols, then head over to the previously mentioned digital flipbook, 60 Minutes to Learn the Thai Alphabet.
-A steal at $12.99.
+And if you’ve started to panic at the thought of learning 44 Thai consonants (along with their initial and final sounds), 32 different vowel configurations, numbers, and all those extra symbols, then head over to Thaipod101 Alphabet Made Easy.

 Your next move is to get the actual sounds and full names into your head.
 IMHO, the best Thai alphabet sources available on the Internet are:

-Consonants, Three Consonants Classes, Vowels and Numbers With Thai Script. - LearningThai.com
+Three Consonants Classes, Vowels and Numbers With Thai Script.

 You’d think that learning to read Thai with 60 Minutes would interfere with learning the individual names, but it didn’t for me.